jdx/mise/docs/dev-tools/backends/asdf.md

 will use the [cargo](./cargo) backend.
 You can explicitly specify the asdf backend with `mise i asdf:ripgrep`.
 If you wish.

+If choosing a backend to integrate a tool into mise, it's discouraged to use the asdf backend. ubi would be the ideal choice if it can work as a single binary, otherwise aqua would be the next best choice since it requires minimal configuration and doesn't require executing code in a plugin.
+Generally vfox plugins can handle anything an asdf plugin might need to do while also being potentially able to support windows.

 There are [hundreds of plugins](https://github.com/mise-plugins/registry) available in the [mise registry](https://github.com/mise-plugins) and you can also install plugins from git repos or local directories.